verrazzano/docs/content/en/docs/howto/customlogging/_index.md

 In order to add flexibility and customization to logging with Verrazzano, you must create additional components to interact with the Verrazzano logging DaemonSet.
 Verrazzano currently manages Fluentd sidecars to collect and funnel logs to the [Fluentd DaemonSet]({{< relref "/docs/monitoring/logs/#fluentd-daemonset" >}}).
 However, these sidecars are not currently customizable.
-If you want to utilize alternative Fluentd configurations or images, you can create their own sidecar to interact with the DaemonSet.
+If you want to use alternative Fluentd configurations or images, you can create their own sidecar to interact with the DaemonSet.
 The following steps show you how to create and deploy a Fluentd sidecar that interacts with the Verrazzano Fluentd DaemonSet.

-## Fluentd Custom Sidecar Configuration File
+## Create a Fluentd custom sidecar configuration file

 Before creating a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) with application details, create a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) that contains the Fluentd config file.
 ```yaml